University of Cambridge: Organisation and administration

 Cambridge is a collegiate university, which means that its colleges are self-governing and independent, each with its own property, endowments, and income.
 Most colleges bring together academics and students from a broad range of disciplines.
 Each faculty, school, or department at the university includes academics affiliated with differing colleges.
+The university is legally structured as an exempt charity and a common law corporation.
+Its corporate titles include the Chancellor, Masters, and Scholars of the University of Cambridge.

 The college faculties are responsible for giving lectures, arranging seminars, performing research, and determining the syllabi for teaching, all of which is overseen by the university's general board.
 Together with the central administration headed by the Vice-Chancellor, the college faculties make up the University of Cambridge.
 Facilities such as libraries are provided on all these levels by the university.
 The Cambridge University Library is the university's largest and primary library.
 Squire Law Library is the primary library for the university's students of law.
 Individual colleges each maintain a multi-discipline library designed for each college's respective undergraduates.

-The university is legally structured as an exempt charity and a common law corporation.
-Its corporate titles include the Chancellor, Masters, and Scholars of the University of Cambridge.
+College libraries tend to operate 24/7 and their usage in generally restricted to members of the college.
+Conversely, libraries operated by departments are generally open to all students of the university, regardless of subject.